mathineau/pangaea-clustering-intro/README.md

 ## Clustering data points: DBSCAN and feature selection
 In order to perform the clustering operation, the candidate algorithm to be used will be DBSCAN.
 Here is the [wiki entry on the subject](http://en.wikipedia.org/wiki/DBSCAN).
-You should skim the article in order to make the next section more palatable.
+You should skim the article in order to make the next paragraph more palatable.

 Each data Point that we will collect will have a set of attributes (think geolocation, name, description etc).
 For each of these sources, there may be a different set of possible attributes.
-For facebook.com, it might be {name, latitude, longitude, opening hours, type} and for wikipedia it might be {lat, lon, category, name, image, introduction}
+For facebook.com, it might be {name, latitude, longitude, opening hours, type} and for wikipedia.org it might be {lat, lon, category, name, image, introduction}
 .
 Based off these attributes you will have to define a feature vector computable for points coming from *every sources*.
 That feature vector is the input to the data clustering algorithm used.
 A possible feature vector that can be constructed from the 2 example data sources could be